Hassan Akkad: Coronavirus

 Following the start of the COVID-19 pandemic in the UK, he started working as a cleaner for the NHS at Whipps Cross Hospital in East London.
 While working in the hospital, he took photos of his colleagues, which were published on the Politico website.

 Akkad stated that "everyone [he worked with] felt completely betrayed, [and] stabbed in the back" in response to the government announcing that NHS cleaners and porters wouldn't be included in an NHS bereavement scheme if they die due to coronavirus, and that immigrant NHS workers would still have to pay a £400 immigration health surcharge.
 In response, he filmed a message to UK Prime Minister Boris Johnson, which he published on Twitter, explaining that he was "shocked to find out that your Government decided to exclude myself and my colleagues who work as cleaners and porters and social care workers [from the scheme] ... so if I die from coronavirus my partner isn’t allowed indefinite leave to remain".
 Following this video, the government made a U-turn, and included these workers in the bereavement scheme.
 The Observer argued that this video was "directly instrumental in another of the prime minister’s mumbled U-turns the following day", and British Vogue described how he then appeared on Good Morning Britain, and on newspaper front pages, due to this video.

 Akkad stated that although he appreciates the Clap for Our Carers events, as they have made communities closer, he "cringe[s]" when he sees government members clapping, due to their handling of the pandemic.

 In an interview in August 2020, he explained that having experienced authoritarianism in Syria, he was becoming worried about "the creeping authoritarianism [which] is quite vivid here now", pointing out the "contracts going to government cronies; politicians breaking the rules and not facing consequences; this delusional democracy where people are lied to, and vote for the liars".

 He has started writing a memoir, which will be published in 2021 by Pan Macmillan.

 As a co-director, Akkad contributed to Convergence: Courage in a Crisis, a Netflix documentary on the effects of the COVID-19 pandemic that showed several different stories throughout eight countries.

 Personal life

 He was engaged to a Syrian woman he met in the UK, who was there as a student and whose home in Damascus was bombed.
 They have since split up.
-His family also left Syria: his parents now live in the UAE, and his brother works for the World Food Programme in Yemen.
+His family also left Syria: as of 2020, his parents live in the UAE, and his brother works for the World Food Programme in Yemen.

 In September 2022, Akkad was naturalized as a British citizen.